-Gas and nuclear to be included in EU green taxonomy
+bneGREEN: Gas and nuclear to be included in EU green taxonomy

 Private investment is needed as government alone cannot provide the €350bn per year of investment Europe needs to become climate neutral by 2050, she added.

-The commission said that including gas and nuclear was compatible with the EU's climate and environmental objectives, which call for reaching climate neutrality by 2050 and reducing emissions by 55% by 2030.
+The Commission said that including gas and nuclear was compatible with the EU's climate and environmental objectives, which call for reaching climate neutrality by 2050 and reducing emissions by 55% by 2030.

-“[They] will allow us to accelerate the shift from more polluting activities, such as coal generation, towards a climate-neutral future, mostly based on renewable energy sources,” the commission said.
+“[They] will allow us to accelerate the shift from more polluting activities, such as coal generation, towards a climate-neutral future, mostly based on renewable energy sources,” the Commission said.

 However, Brussels is setting what it calls stringent conditions on the temporary use of gas and nuclear.
 Both gas and nuclear must contribute to the transition to climate neutrality.